 - BPAY from any participating financial institution (please refer to your Statement or the Zip Customer Centre for further information on how to make a repayment to us Using BPAY); or

-- By any other method we advise you of.
+- by any other method we advise you of.

-A direct debit must be active as a repayment method for your Account at all times unless agreed by us.
+Although your Statement may show one or more of the repayment methods listed above, a direct debit must be active as a repayment method for your Account at all times unless agreed by us.

 - Account Limit

 Your Account Limit is the amount specified in the Zip Pay Schedule or such other amount as we may agree with you, or notify you of under clause 20.
 Subject to any Transaction limits you may Drawdown up to your Account Limit.
 You must ensure that you do not exceed your Account Limit.
 If your Account Limit is reached or exceeded fees and Government charges will continue to be charged to your Account even if debiting these items results in you exceeding your Account Limit.
 Your Account Limit does not change because your Account balance exceeds your Account Limit.
 Any excess above your Account Limit shall be immediately repayable by you without the necessity for Zip to demand repayment.
 Should your Account reach the Account Limit, you should not initiate and we may not authorise further Transactions on your Account.

 We may increase your Account Limit at your request or with your written consent, subject to our approval.
 You may request us to reduce your Account Limit at any time.

 Your initial Account Limit is the amount set out in the Zip Pay Schedule.
 Your Account Limit is set based on our assessment of your circumstances.
 We may reduce your Account Limit at any time per Clause 20.
 If you are unhappy with the decreased limit you can terminate your Account by paying the Outstanding Balance, plus any accrued fees and charges.
 There is no additional cost to do so.